 Front Lawn of Gleason School

-Hauler trailer parking behind the Gleason School
+Hauler-trailer parking behind the Gleason School

 Participants are encouraged to drive in the Tater Town Parade

 through downtown Gleason.
-No Registration fees for the Parade at
+No Registration fee.

 Concessions and Restrooms are available at

 We invite all makes and models of rubber tired antique

 Tractors of any condition, Hit/Miss Engines, or Old

 Tractor related Vendors or shop/swaps welcome.

 No setup fee.

 Charles Anderson @ 695-5753, Zac Montgomery @ 234-6491,